jschaefer619/DH150-2020S/README.md

 ### Heuristic Six: Recognition Rather than Recall

-* When searching for a given Dj using the search bar, the roster of DJ's does narrow down.
+* When searching for a given Dj using the search bar, the roster of DJ's does narrow down with respect to the user's search.
 This is helpful, as the user may know the first few characters of a given DJ then recognize thier face or selected DJ icon.
 * However, there is no synergy between the DJ page and the show schedule page.
 So, a user will have to either remember when a given DJ's showtime is, or scan the poorly layed out show page until finding their respective show.

 * *Severity Rating 2*